isxuowo/mcwiki/Electric-Furnace.md

 ![Electric Furnace](https://i.imgur.com/R1cHh3m.png?1)

-The Electric Furnace is very similar to a normal furnace, accept that it runs on power.
+The Electric Furnace is very similar to a normal furnace, except that it runs on power.
 Uses 20 kW.

 ```
 Machine Upgrade: -25% Smelt Time (7.5 Seconds)